thomasaarholt/prism-em.github.io/about.md

 * --probe-ytilt (-ty) value : probe X tilt (in mrad)
 * --probe-defocus (-df) value : probe defocus (in Angstroms)
 * --probe-semiangle (-sa) value : maximum probe semiangle (in mrad)
-* --scan-window-x (-wx) min max : size of the window to scan the probe in X (in fractional coordinates between 0 and 1)
+* --scan-window-x (-wx) min max : determines the size of the area over the sample in which to scan the probe in X (in fractional coordinates between 0 and 1)
-* --scan-window-y (-wy) min max : size of the window to scan the probe in Y (in fractional coordinates between 0 and 1)
+* --scan-window-y (-wy) min max : determines the size of the area over the sample in which to scan the probe in Y (in fractional coordinates between 0 and 1)
 * --num-FP (-F) value : number of frozen phonon configurations to calculate
 * --thermal-effects (-te) bool : whether or not to include Debye-Waller factors (thermal effects)
 * --occupancy (-oc) bool : whether or not to consider occupancy values for likelihood of atoms existing at each site